-Junior rotations - typically 1-2 month rotations Senior rotations - typically 1-month rotations Senior specialty rotation - Regional
+Semester 3-5: typically 1-2 month rotations Semester 6-9: typically 1-month rotations

+Specialty rotation: Regional

 Since opening in 1959 as Sumner County Memorial Hospital, SRMC has grown from a facility with just 50 employees and seven physicians to a comprehensive health care leader in the community with over 1,000 employees and 300 physicians.
 Since 1994, SRMC has served as the flagship hospital of the health care entity, HighPoint Health System.
 SRMC is accredited by the Joint Commission and is one of the largest non-government employers in Sumner County.
 Today, SRMC operates as a 155-bed facility and provides quality care in numerous areas, including cancer treatment, cardiac care, same-day surgery, orthopedics, diagnostics, and women's health and rehabilitation services.